ramselvaraj/riscv/README.md

+# RISC-V HDL Implementations

-# RISC-V Single Cycle Processor
+## Single Cycle (Current)
+- Textbook followed-
+    - "The Morgan Kaufmann Series in Computer Architecture and Design - RISCV Edition"

-Implemented in Verilog.
+- Implemented in
+    - Verilog

+## Multi Cycle (Future)

+## ..... and more